 Scoring: NBO will evaluate applicant plans for completeness and inclusion of required elements.
-Those applicants with complete plans will receive 5 points.
+Applications that include complete plans will receive 5 points.
 Applications including incomplete plans or lacking the required plan will not receive any points in this category.

 Other Last-Mile Broadband Deployment Projects